How Long Does LSD Stay in Your System?

 There are both physical and psychological risks to using LSD.

-Impaired judgment on an LSD trip presents one of the greatest threats to the physical safety of the user.
+Impaired judgment on an LSD trip presents one of the greatest threats to the physical safety of the individual who takes it.
 Poor decision-making or strange behaviors while on the drug can lead to physical injury or law enforcement intervention.2,3

 A negative experience on LSD, also known as a “bad trip,” can be very unpleasant.
 Users may have terrifying thoughts or feelings; fear of losing control, insanity or death; or severe despair.
 Other reactions include depressed mood or mental instability in the days after the experience.4

-Users can also experience flashbacks of their LSD experience that can occur suddenly in the range of days to more than a year after last use.
-Flashbacks can happen without warning and include re-experiencing certain aspects of the trip.2
+Individuals who use LSD regularly may experience flashbacks that can occur suddenly in the range of days to more than a year after last use.
+Flashbacks can happen without warning and include re-experiencing certain aspects of the LSD trip.2

-For some users, flashbacks can recur and interfere with their daily lives.
+For some, flashbacks can recur and interfere with their daily lives.
 In some cases, the perceptual disturbances experienced during a flashback—such as seeing trails on objects—may persist for significant periods of time despite not having used the drug.
 This condition is known as hallucinogen persisting perceptual disorder.2

 Finally, LSD can interact negatively with medications you may be taking, such as antidepressants.
-Case studies have documented flashbacks in former LSD users who began taking selective serotonin reuptake inhibitors (SSRIs).
+Case studies have documented flashbacks in individuals who formerly used LSD and began taking selective serotonin reuptake inhibitors (SSRIs).
 However, other studies have found that regularly taking SSRIs or monoamine oxidase inhibitors (MAOIs) can reduce the effects of LSD.
-On the other hand, lithium and tricyclic antidepressants may increase LSD’s effects, and concurrent lithium use in particular can lead to dangerous reactions, including temporary comatose states.4,7
+On the other hand, lithium and tricyclic antidepressants may increase LSD’s effects, and concurrent lithium use, in particular, can lead to dangerous reactions, including temporary comatose states.4,7

 Is LSD Addictive?

 The National Institute on Drug Abuse (NIDA) explains that LSD is not addictive because it does not cause uncontrollable urges to repeatedly use the drug.
-LSD use over time, however, does cause tolerance in frequent users.
-These users must increase their dose of LSD in order to recreate the same level of high that they previously experienced.
-Due to the unpredictability of the symptoms and side effects caused by LSD use, this is an unsafe habit.2
+LSD use over time, however, does cause tolerance in those who frequently use it.
+These individuals must increase their dose of LSD in order to recreate the same level of high that they previously experienced.
+Due to the unpredictability of the symptoms and side effects caused by LSD, use can be unsafe.2

-LSD use does not result in physical dependence and therefore physical withdrawal symptoms do not occur.
-Frequent users do not experience cravings to use the drug, though psychological dependence is possible.8
+LSD use does not result in physical dependence; therefore, physical withdrawal symptoms do not occur.
+Those who frequently use LSD do not experience cravings to use the drug, though psychological dependence is possible.8

-NIDA explains that inpatient and behavioral treatment options can be helpful for individuals who have developed persistent patterns of problematic drug use, which may include LSD.
-Particularly for individuals struggling with alcohol or other drugs in addition to LSD, participation in a treatment program can be very beneficial.2
+NIDA explains that inpatient and behavioral treatment options can be helpful for individuals who have developed persistent patterns of problematic drug use, including problematic LSD use.
+Particularly for individuals struggling with alcohol or other drugs, in addition to LSD, participation in a comprehensive treatment program can be very beneficial.2

 Need more info?